Food history from the year you were born

 1972: First female chef heads big-name hotel kitchen

-Leslie Revsin was hired as a “kitchen man”—a low-level position—at the Waldorf-Astoria Hotel in 1972, according to The New York Times.
-She would rapidly climb the ladder and go on to become the first woman to lead the kitchen of a major hotel, as well as a cookbook author and television chef.
+Leslie Revsin was hired as a "kitchen man"—a low-level position—at the Waldorf-Astoria Hotel in 1972.
+She would rapidly climb the ladder and go on to become the first woman to lead the kitchen of this famed hotel, as well as a cookbook author and television chef.

 1973: Shuck Yee invents fortune cookie folding machine